 Where you create and why?

-I continue to practise in my home studio in Brunswick, Victoria for the very practical reason of keeping costs manageable and is convenient.
+I started my practise in my home studio in Brunswick, Victoria for the very practical reason of keeping costs manageable and is convenient.
+In January 2020 I moved into a shared studio space in Coburg.

 There are many steps involved to working with clay that requires constant monitoring.
 For example, if the pieces dry too quickly it can warp or you're restricted in your ability to carve/shape them.